pydy/pydy/beginner.rst

 Notice that three of the properties are `x`, `y`, and `z`.
-These are the orthonormal unit vectors associated with the reference frame and are the buidling blocks for creating vectors.
+These are the orthonormal unit vectors associated with the reference frame and are the building blocks for creating vectors.
 We can create a vector by simply building a linear combination of the unit vectors::

    >>> v = 1 * N.x + 2 * N.y + 3 * N.z